 Finally, there is nothing in the Settlement Agreement that counsels against, or is inconsistent with, granting the ISO and the individuals associated with it the protection requested here.
 Indeed, the Settlement Agreement provides for numerous mutual releases and waivers, which will effectively "hold harmless" the Settling Parties from existing and potential claims.
-Moreover, the Settling Parties state that they do not oppose the Commission adopting hold harmless provisions for the ISO and PX.
+Moreover, the Settling Parties state that they do not oppose the Commission adopting hold harmless provisions for the ISO and PX.5

-For these reasons, the Commission, in any order approving the Settlement Agreement, should state that the ISO, along with its directors, officers, employees, and consultants will be held harmless with respect to the settlement and accounting activities that the ISO will have to perform in order to implement the Settlement Agreement, and that neither the ISO, nor its directors, officers, employees, or consultants will be responsible for recovering any funds disbursed pursuant to the
+For these reasons, the Commission, in any order approving the Settlement Agreement, should state that the ISO, along with its directors, officers, employees, and consultants, will be held harmless with respect to the settlement and accounting activities that the ISO will have to perform in order to implement the Settlement Agreement, and that neither the ISO, nor its directors, officers, employees, or consultants will be responsible for recovering any funds disbursed pursuant to the Settlement Agreement, which are subsequently required to be repaid.

-&lt;sup>8 See Joint Explanatory Statement at 17 (Attachment A to Settlement Agreement).
+5 See Joint Explanatory Statement at 20 (Attachment A to Settlement Agreement).